 When demand drops, the application automatically scales down.
 Dynamic scaling is a benefit of FaaS, and is cost-efficient as well, because providers only charge for the resources that are used, not idle time.

-When running on premise, this dynamic nature can also increase your platform density, allowing more workloads to run and optimize resource consumption.
+When running on premise, this dynamic nature can also increase your platform density, allowing more workloads to run and optimize resource consumption and functionality.

 An event-driven service that needs horizontal scaling can work well as a function, as well as RESTful applications.

-FaaS works well for high volume transactions, workloads that only happen every so often, like generating reports, image processing, or any scheduled tasks.
-Common FaaS use cases are data processing, IoT services, mobile or web apps.
+FaaS works well for high volume transactions and workloads that only happen every so often, like generating reports, image processing, or any scheduled tasks.
+Common FaaS use cases are data processing, IoT services, and mobile or web apps.

-You can build an entirely serverless application using FaaS, or comprise an application of partially serverless and partially traditional microservices components.
+You can build an entirely serverless application using FaaS, or comprise an application of partially serverless and partially traditional microservices components to take advantage of newer technology and container orchestration systems like Kubernetes.

 - Increased developer productivity and faster development time